hluk/CopyQ/docs/scripting-api.rst

    Inserts new items to current tab.

-   Throws an exception if space for the items cannot be allocated.
+   :throws Error: Thrown if space for the items cannot be allocated.

 .. js:function:: remove(row, ...)

    Removes items in current tab.

-   Throws an exception if some items cannot be removed.
+   :throws Error: Thrown if some items cannot be removed.

 .. js:function:: move(row)